thutasann/workflow-builder/docs/router-implementation.md

 3. The router is created with 2 branches by default:
    - Branch 1 (conditional)
    - Otherwise (fallback)
-4. Click the + buttons in each branch to add steps
+4. Click the + buttons in each branch to add steps:
+   - Click the large + button in an empty branch
+   - Select any action type from the step selector
+   - The node is added to that specific branch
+5. Continue adding nodes to build branch logic:
+   - Add sequential steps within a branch
+   - Add nested routers for complex conditions
+   - Each branch maintains its own flow
-5. Configure branch conditions in the settings panel
+6. Configure branch conditions in the settings panel

 ## Key Files